boardfish/dissertation/contents/1-literature-review.md

 <!-- Visibility -->

-@liam2019 highlights that visibility of the puzzle to the entire team should be a priority.
+Discussion with @lockup2019 highlighted that visibility of the puzzle to the entire team should be a priority.
 This is particularly an issue if a puzzle requires one person to work at a computer alone - @nicholson2015peeking warns of the danger of removing just one player from the *"mental space"* of the team.
 Even if a screen-based puzzle calls for multiple people, the available space and the visibility of the screen dictates how many members of the group can interact with it.
 Unless monitors are suitably placed and large enough to be viewed by a full party, the whole team may not be able to interface with a puzzle that applies technology.

 A greater number of monitors, or larger monitors that allow for multiple users to interact with the puzzle (e.g. a multi-touch screen), could both counteract